-22. Refer to the annual performance report on pages 70 to 84 for information on the achievement of planned targets for the year and explanations provided for the under/overachievement of a number of targets.
+25. Refer to the annual performance report on pages 70 to 84 for information on the achievement of planned targets for the year.
+This information should be considered in the context of the material findings on the usefulness and reliability of the reported performance information in paragraph 20 of this report.